defold/doc/docs/en/manuals/editor.md

 ![Move object](images/editor/move.png)

 The selected object shows a set of manipulators (squares and arrows).
 Click and drag the green center square handle to move the object freely in screen space, click and drag the arrows to move the object along the X, Y or Z-axis.
-There arn also square handles for moving the object in the X-Y plane and (visible if rotating the camera in 3D) for moving the object in the X-Z and Y-Z planes.
+There are also square handles for moving the object in the X-Y plane and (visible if rotating the camera in 3D) for moving the object in the X-Z and Y-Z planes.

 ### Rotate tool
 ![Rotate tool](images/editor/icon_rotate.png){.left}